Amazon RDS: Architecting Managed Relational Databases on AWS

 --apply-immediately

-# Rename DB instance
+Rename a DB instance

 aws rds modify-db-instance \